 Hamlet Without The Prince

 Imagine for a moment, if you will, Hamlet without its main character, the Prince, or at least without a single description of 'him' -- such as, whether 'he' is indeed a Prince, is male or female, or even if 'he' is a human being.
-Questions would rightly be asked about what role this 'character' could possibly have in a play supposedly about 'him', just as doubts would be raised about the competence/sanity of its author, William Shakespeare.
+Questions would rightly be asked about what role this 'character' could possibly have in a play supposedly about 'him', just as doubts would be raised about the competence or even the sanity of its author, William Shakespeare.

 Fortunately, we needn't indulge in such flights-of-fancy.

-But, imagine now, if you can, a theory which its supporters tell us is among other things: (1) The "world-view" of the proletariat; (2) A completely general theory of everything in existence, how it develops and changes -- or, it is a 'method' aimed at that end; (3) An explanation how everything is interconnected with everything else in something called "The Totality"; and that (4) "The Totality" is a centrally-important concept, to such an extent that nothing can be fully understood without reference to it.
+Imagine now, if you can, a theory which its supporters tell us is among other things: (1) The "world-view" of the proletariat; (2) A completely general theory of everything in existence, how it develops and changes, (or which is a 'method' aimed to that end); (3) An explanation how everything is interconnected with everything else in something called "The Totality"; and that (4) "The Totality" is itself a centrally-important concept, to such an extent that nothing can be fully understood without reference to, or in connection with, it.

-Imagine, too, the following unlikely scenario (in relation to the above theory): every single one of its theorists studiously refuses to say what this "Totality" actually is, or what its supposed "interconnections" are --, or even how they know so much (or, rather, so little) about this terminally obscure 'object'/process.
+Consider, too, the following rather odd fact: every single one of its theorists studiously refuses to say what this "Totality" actually is, or what its supposed "interconnections" are --, or even how they know so much (or, rather, so little) about this terminally obscure 'object'/process.

 If you still harbour doubts, I invite you, dear reader, to search through their writings (and, for my sins, I have had to do just that!).
 Even if you are the slightest bit interested, you will find precious little to help you decide what DM is in fact about, for its most avid supporters have yet to tell anyone (least of all one another) what this mysterious "Totality" actually is!